 You can experiment and do both, but eventually you may find it’s better to focus your energy on just one.

-As far as I’m concerned, even with all of my marketing research, Twitter is still a bit of an enigma.
+As far as we’re concerned, even with all of our marketing research, Twitter is still a bit of an enigma.
 People rise from obscurity to Twitter fame seemingly overnight.

 The only way to share video on Twitter is by uploading something you’ve already created.
 There isn’t a live option for Twitter yet, so it takes some of the pressure off.

 Huge influencers like Elle Mills have gotten their start on Twitter when their videos go viral.
 Elle started by editing movie and television trailers to change their genre.
 Making videos like “If the Titanic was a John Greene Film” go viral on the platform.
 Now she has nearly a million followers all because her videos took off on Twitter.

 On Twitter your main goal is this: Get retweets.

 The more retweets you get, the more people who see your video, and the more people who see your video, the more retweets you’ll get.